tyconsulting/blog.tyang.github.io/_posts/2019-09-08-configuring-azure-management-group-hierarchy-using-azure-devops.md

 <ol>
     <li>Configuring Management Group hierarchy</li>
-    <li>Policy &amp; Initiative assignments</li>
+    <li>Policy & Initiative assignments</li>
 </ol>

 In this post, I’ll cover how I managed to implement the management group hierarchy using Azure DevOps.
-I will cover policy &amp; initiative assignment in a future blog post.
+I will cover policy & initiative assignment in a future blog post.

 <h3>Problem Statement</h3>